jai-bansal/computer-vision-demos/README.md

 #### Object Detection:
 To train the object detection model, I downloaded ~175 bear pictures from Google Images.
-To qualitatively test the object detection model, I downloaded a video with bears in it from Youtube.
+To qualitatively test the model, I downloaded a video with bears in it from Youtube.

 ### Method: